mboynes/super-cpt/readme.md

 			)
 		) );

-		# Add another CPT to test one-to-one (it could just as easily be one-to-many or many-to-many)
+		# Add another CPT to test one-to-one (it could just as easily be one-to-many or many-to-many) relationships
 		$linked_posts = new Super_Custom_Post_Type( 'linked-post', 'Other Post', 'Other Posts' );
 		$linked_posts->add_meta_box( array(
 			'id'      => 'one-to-one',